kurtmckee/feedparser/docs/introduction.rst

 extensions.

-To use :program:`Universal Feed Parser`, you will need :program:`Python` 3.5 or later (Python 2.7 is supported until January 2020).  :program:`Universal Feed Parser` is not meant to run standalone; it is a module for you to use as part of a larger :program:`Python` program.
+To use :program:`Universal Feed Parser`, you will need :program:`Python` 3.5 or later. :program:`Universal Feed Parser` is not meant to run standalone; it is a module for you to use as part of a larger :program:`Python` program.